aesiniath/unbeliever/README.markdown

 This library is for writing command-line applications, be they tools or long-running daemons.
 It provides the following:

-  - a Program type encapsulating internals of logging, signal handling, and exception handling;
+  - a `Program` type encapsulating internals of logging, signal handling, and exception handling;
+  - logging handlers for event tracing and application debugging carefully designed so that normal output to console is not corrupted by logging output or error messages;
+  - setting up what command-line parameters your program expects in a declarative manner and easily looking up options and arguments at runtime;
-  - a mechansim for plumbing application state throughout a program;
+  - a mechansim for plumbing top-level application state throughout a program including support for updating that state;
-  - setting up command-line parameters parsing,
+  - support for extracting metadata from the project's _.cabal_ file for use in your program should you need it, for example for use in `--version` output;
-  - a simplified UTF-8 text handling type optimized for appending chunks and then its subsequent output to a file handle.
+  - simplified UTF-8 text handling via a `Rope` type backed by a finger-tree and optimized for both conveying large passages of text and appending chunks when building up texts for subsequent output to a file handle, along with code facilitating conversion to other textual types;
+  - first class ANSI coloured pretty-printing support;
+  - auto-generated `--help` output that is sensitive to available terminal width;
+  - wrappers around key/value maps and sets of elements optimized for common cases and facilitiing conversion to other dictionary and collection types;
+  - and more!

 What's so opinionated about this?